What Is Tan Pi 6

 Introduction: Understanding Trigonometric Functions and Radians

 Angles in trigonometry are often measured in radians, a unit based on the radius of a circle.
-One radian is the angle subtended at the center of a circle by an arc equal in length to the radius.
-2π radians equals 360 degrees (a full circle).
-Therefore, π/6 radians represents 30 degrees.
+Plus, one radian is the angle subtended at the center of a circle by an arc equal in length to the radius.
+Consider this: 2π radians equals 360 degrees (a full circle).
+So, π/6 radians represents 30 degrees.

 Calculating tan π/6 (or tan 30°)

-To calculate tan π/6, we can utilize several methods.
+To calculate tan π/6, we can make use of several methods.
 The most straightforward approach involves using a 30-60-90 triangle.

 Method 1: Using a 30-60-90 Triangle